This blog may contain affiliate links. Read our disclosure policy for more info.

 Rated as one of the top 10 most scenic drives in the world by National Geographic, the Icefields Parkway is a 230 kilometer-long (143 miles) stretch of highway that connects Jasper and Lake Louise.
 Along this drive, you’ll be met with towering mountains, tons of waterfalls, and even the Columbia Icefield (more on that below)!

 Although the drive really should only take around 3 hours, I would give yourself an entire day in order to stop as much as you’d like!
 Use our Icefields Parkway itinerary to plan your epic one-day adventure from Jasper to Banff!
+Or jump on one of the Icefields Parkway tours that includes transportation so you can relax and have your agenda already planned out.

 Be sure to get gas before you leave Jasper because there is only one very overpriced gas station along the drive located at Saskatchewan River Crossing.
 Also, bring some snacks and water as facilities are very limited.